 In Burnsville, however, the average commute to work is quite long.
 On average, people spend 33.80 minutes each day getting to work, which is significantly higher than the national average.

-The population of Burnsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Burnsville, 23.60% have at least a bachelor's degree.
+The education level of Burnsville citizens is a little higher than the average for US cities and towns: 23.60% of adults in Burnsville have at least a bachelor's degree.

 The per capita income in Burnsville in 2022 was $29,266, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,064 for a family of four.
 However, Burnsville contains both very wealthy and poor people as well.